katjam/on-programming/SLIDES.md

 - Like a house of cards - what you do will be added to
 - Write code that is easy to understand later
 - We have a finite amount of time.
 Try to spend it building, testing and designing features; not discovering, discussing and fixing bugs.
+- only as strong as it's foundations, architecture and sum of it's parts

 ---